AlexandrosKarezos/AlexandrosKarezos/README.md

-## Hi there 👋
+## Hi, I'm Alex

+Studied Computer Science (B.Sc.) at the Hochschule für Technik in Stuttgart, Germany<br/>
-I'm Alex from Germany and I’m currently pursuing my Master’s in Information Systems at the University of Hohenheim, with a focus on Industry 4.0, Data Science, AI.
+Currently Studying M.Sc. in Information Systems at the University of Hohenheim in Stuttgart, Germany<br/>
 Feel free to reach out if you’d like to discuss potential collaborations, share ideas, or connect professionally:

     [LinkedIn](https://www.linkedin.com/in/alexandros-karezos-b0583a272/)